F1uffee/F1uffee/README.md

 ## 👯‍♀️ Open to Collaboration

-I'm open to collaborating on interesting frontend projects.
-Whether it's improving user interfaces, enhancing user experiences, or tackling unique challenges, I'm ready to contribute and learn along the way. i'm also open to collaborating on fullstack projects, i have built applications during my cursus at Le Wagon and it was a it was a fulfilling experience.
+I'm open to collaborating on any interesting fullstack projects.
+Whether it's improving user interfaces, enhancing user experiences, or tackling unique challenges, I'm ready to contribute and learn along the way.
+I like both backend development and frontend development, i have built applications during my cursus at Le Wagon and it was a it was a fulfilling experience.

 ## 📫 Let's Connect